MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-work-item-tracking.md

 ms.custom: bap-template
 ms.service: dynamics-365-business-central
 ---
-# Track Items with Serial, Lot, and Package Numbers
+# <a name="track-items-with-serial-lot-and-package-numbers"></a>Track Items with Serial, Lot, and Package Numbers

 You can assign serial numbers, lot numbers, and package numbers to any outbound or inbound document, and its posted item tracking entries display on the related item ledger entries.
 You track items on the **Item Tracking Lines** page, which you can open from inbound or outbound documents.